argonautproject/scheduling/pages/patient-scheduling.md

 - Patient has relationship to health system
 - Patient uses a "patient portal" - an application hosted by his provider.
-- User level lgoin and trust
+- User level login and trust

 #### Scenario 1a: **Existing Patient** schedules directly with their provider
 {: .no_toc}